arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
 A very difficult challenge that brings a roguelike experience in Pokemon HeartGold with a focus of using 3 Pokemon as a squad.

-**YES THERE IS A LOT OF TEXT.
-I'M NOT PRIORITIZING TEXT RULE OPTIMIZATION YET.**
+**CURRENTLY GOING THROUGH CLEANUP AND CHANGES FOR RELEASE.
+THESE RULES ARE NOW INCORRECT AND A LITTLE MESSY FOR CURRENT PRE-RELEASE RUNNERS.
+SORRY.**

 **CURRENTLY IN PRE-RELEASE WHICH IS THE PUBLIC TESTING PHASE BEFORE OFFICIAL RELEASE.
-NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.
-SO IF YOU'RE DOWN TO TEST AND GIVE FEEDBACK PLEASE DO SO.**
+NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.**

 Please join Discord for bugs/feedback: [https://discord.gg/mg3G3VqVbf](https://discord.gg/mg3G3VqVbf) We're gonna need it! haha